Plotting Examples#

 filter_function=ff, area=20, cmap="Blues")

-Network Chart#
+Network chart#

 A network chart shows how each rate affects each nucleus